-Drug-induced deaths are defined as those that can be directly attributable to drug use, as determined by toxicology and pathology reports (ABS 2017).
-Multiple drug types may have been reported on a single death record.
+Drug-induced deaths are defined as those that can be directly attributable to drug use (i.e. where drug overdose is recorded as the underlying cause of death), as determined by toxicology and pathology reports (ABS 2017).
+See also the Technical notes.
+Multiple drug types may have been reported on a single death record as associated causes of death.
 As a result, the sum of each drug type may be more than the total number of deaths.

-Australian Institute of Health and Welfare (AIHW) analysis of the AIHW National Mortality Database (Figure IMPACT1; Table S1.1) showed:
+Australian Institute of Health and Welfare (AIHW) analysis of the AIHW National Mortality Database showed:

 A number of nationally representative data sources are available to analyse recent trends in deaths related to drugs and alcohol.
 The ABS has released data on drug-induced causes of death and opioid-induced deaths, using data from the Registrar of Births, Deaths and Marriages in each state and territory, and the National Coronial Information System (NCIS) for those deaths certified by a coroner.
 The National Drug and Alcohol Research Centre (NDARC), Australian Institute of Health and Welfare (AIHW) and the Penington Institute use data provided by the ABS to report on drug deaths in Australia.

-The ABS, AIHW, NDARC and the Penington Institute use the terminology of drug-induced deaths to define those deaths that are directly attributable to drug use (i.e. where drug overdose is the underlying cause of death).
+The ABS, AIHW, NDARC and the Penington Institute use the terminology of drug-induced deaths to define those deaths that are directly attributable to drug use (that is, where drug overdose is the underlying cause of death).

-The ABS, AIHW and NDARC all report drug-induced deaths using the same classification (see ABS 3303.0 - Causes of Death, Australia).
-This classification excludes deaths solely attributable to alcohol and tobacco.
-In addition, the ABS report on the harmful consumption of alcohol including alcohol-induced and alcohol-related deaths (ABS 2018).
+The ABS, AIHW and NDARC all report drug-induced deaths using the Drug-induced death tabulation (see ABS 3303.0 - Causes of Death, Australia).
+This tabulation outlines the ICD-10 codes for causes of death attributable to drug-induced mortality.
+This excludes deaths solely attributable to alcohol and tobacco.

-Drug-induced deaths data are reported for the whole of the population across all data sources (ABS 2019; Man et al. 2019; Penington Institute 2020; see also the Technical notes for information about the AIHW analysis of the National Mortality Database).
+Drug-induced deaths data are reported for the whole of the population across all data sources (Chrzanowska et al. 2021; Penington Institute 2021; see also the Technical notes for information about the AIHW analysis of the National Mortality Database).